Darren Clarke: 2005–2007: Loss of form and slump

 Clarke played the 2005 season half and half between the European Tour and the PGA Tour.
 He enjoyed a solid season with many top-10 finishes, but he could not climb the final hurdle of winning an event.
 The highlights of his year were a 2nd-place finish at the Barclays Scottish Open in Europe and another 2nd place at the MCI Heritage in the United States.
 With Clarke playing much fewer tournaments on the European Tour he only finished 20th on the Order of Merit compared to his previous success in this category.

 In 2006, Clarke only managed to record four top-10 placings and finished the year 43rd on the Order of Merit.
-However, just six weeks after the death of his wife, Heather, he made a big contribution to Europe's Ryder Cup win in 2006 at The K Club in the Ireland.
+However, just six weeks after the death of his wife, Heather, he made a big contribution to Europe's Ryder Cup win in 2006 at the K Club in Ireland.
 Clarke was one of Ian Woosnam's two wild card picks and he earned three points on the way to victory for Europe, including a 3 & 2 win in his singles match against Zach Johnson.
 The 2007 season was the worst of Clarke's professional career.
 He did not record any top-10 finishes.
 He withdrew from a number of events in the year and finished 143rd on the Order of Merit list.

 2008: Return to form

 Clarke ended his winless streak in April 2008 when he won the BMW Asian Open in an emotional victory after a birdie on the 72nd hole to see off Robert-Jan Derksen by one stroke.
 This was Clarke's first win in almost five years and the 11th of his career.
 The win broke the shackles from the slump in form he went through in the previous years and his 12th victory was not far around the corner.
 Clarke won again in the Netherlands at the KLM Open finishing the tournament four shots ahead of Paul McGinley.
-Clarke ended his comeback year 13th in the Order of Merit Standings, however he missed out on a place in Nick Faldo's Ryder Cup team, the first time Clarke had done so in over 10 years.
+Clarke ended his comeback year 13th in the Order of Merit Standings, however, he missed out on a place in Nick Faldo's Ryder Cup team, the first time Clarke had done so in over 10 years.

 2009–10: Consistent play

 The 2009 and 2010 seasons were steady in progress for Clarke as he began to rebuild his form following the successful 2008 season.
 He only managed to record three top-10 finishes during the whole of 2009, most notably tying for 5th place in the defence of his KLM Open title in the Netherlands.
-Clarke finished 61st in the Race to Dubai Standings and missed out a place in the season ending finale narrowly by finishing outside the top 60.
-In 2010, however, he did make into the Dubai Finals after finishing 30th at the end of the year.
+Clarke finished 61st in the Race to Dubai Standings and missed out a place in the season-ending finale narrowly by finishing outside the top 60.
+In 2010, however, he did make it into the Dubai Finals after finishing 30th at the end of the year.
 He was aided by two second-place finishes throughout the season at the Joburg Open behind winner Charl Schwartzel and then at the Barclays Scottish Open ending up three strokes behind Edoardo Molinari.